The latest industry news and insights

 CYFOR was appointed by the company to assist in compiling vital forensic evidence, which has been hailed as ‘crucial’ by Malcolm Davies, Virgin Media’s head of fraud and security.
-One of the fraudsters has been given more than five years in jail for illegally modifying digital set-top-boxes, which enabled customers to access digital TV subscription channels for free.
+One of the fraudsters has been given more than five years in jail for illegally modifying digital set-top boxes, which enabled customers to access digital TV subscription channels for free.

-The investigation commenced with arrests in April 2008, when police raided two residential addresses and one commercial premises in the Sparkbrook area of Birmingham.
+The investigation commenced with arrests in April 2008, when police raided two residential addresses and one commercial premise in the Sparkbrook area of Birmingham.
 A vast amount of property was recovered during the raids, including large quantities of cash and approximately 2,000 illegal digital set-top boxes.

 The forensic enquiry, headed up by Keith Cottenden, forensic services director at CYFOR, helped prove the boxes had been illegally modified.
 Cottenden commented: